-About 40% of all fertility problems couples experience are to do with the male.
-Many men are otherwise completely healthy, yet produce poor quality sperm, or may have other issues such as low male sex hormones.
+About 40% of all fertility problems couples experience are related to male fertility.
+Many otherwise completely healthy men produce poor quality sperm, or may have other issues such as low male sex hormones.

-Luckily at Queensland Fertility Group our expert fertility specialists and andrologists can help to diagnose the issues and improve the chances of a healthy pregnancy.
-Our andrology laboratories provide a full range of analytical services, including routine semen analysis, sperm antibodies,and tests for sperm DNA damage and sperm chromosome normality.
+At Queensland Fertility Group, our expert fertility specialists and andrologists can help to diagnose male fertility issues and improve the chances of a healthy pregnancy.

 What is a semen analysis?